MamoruSakaibara/25s-MatDataSci-Tohoku/5-proj/project_update1_sakaibara.md

 * Is your data suitable for a project analysis?
 * Write you databook, defining variables, units and structures -->

-- We analyzed the `castelli_perovskites` dataset from `matminer`, which contains 18,928 perovskite samples, 56 elements, and 66 columns after atomic fraction features were included(Table.1).
+- We analyzed the `castelli_perovskites` dataset from `matminer`, which contains 18,928 perovskite samples and 66 columns after atomic fraction features were included(Table.1).

 - Original features include:
   - `fermi level`